-The existing parallel core maintenance algorithms are based on the sequential \alg{Traversal} algorithm which is experimentally shown much less efficient than the sequential \alg{Order} algorithm.
-In this section, based on the \alg{Order} algorithm, we propose a new parallel core maintenance algorithm, so-called \alg{Parallel-Order}, for both edge insertion and removal.
+The existing parallel core maintenance algorithms are based on the sequential \alg{Traversal} algorithm, which is proved to be less efficient than the sequential \alg{Order} algorithm.
+In this section, based on the \alg{Order} algorithm, we propose a new parallel core maintenance algorithm, \alg{Parallel-Order}, for both edge insertion and removal.

-The main steps for parallel edges insertion are shown in Algorithm \ref{alg:parallel-insert}.
-Given an undirected graph $G$, the core numbers and $k$-order for all vertices are initialized by the \alg{BZ} algorithm~\cite{bz2003} in linear time.
-A batch $\Delta E$ of edges will insert into $G$.
-We split these edges $\Delta E$ into $\wP$ parts, $\Delta E_1 \dots \Delta E_{\wP}$, where $\wP$ is the total number of workers (line~1).
-Each worker $p$ inserts multiple inserted edges of $\Delta E_p$ in parallel with other workers (line~2).
-One by one, a worker $p$ deals with a single edge in \texttt{InsertEdge}$_p$ (line 4).
-The key issue is how to implement \texttt{InsertEdge}$_p$ executed by a worker $p$ in parallel with other workers.
+The steps for parallel inserting edges are shown in Algorithm \ref{alg:parallel-insert}.
+Given an undirected graph $G$, the core number and $k$-order can be initialized by the \alg{BZ} algorithm~\cite{bz2003} in linear time.
+A batch of edges $\Delta E$ are to be inserted in $G$.
+We split these edges $\Delta E$ into $\wP$ parts, $\Delta E_1 \dots \Delta E_{\wP}$, where $\wP$ is the total number of workers (line 1).
+Each worker $p$ handles multiple edges in $\Delta E_p$ in parallel with other workers (line 2).
+Each time, a worker $p$ deals with a single edge in \texttt{InsertEdge}$_p$ (line 4).
+The key issue is how to implement \texttt{InsertEdge}$_p$ executed by worker $p$ in parallel with other workers.

 \iftrue

 \fi